PoisotLab/ms_network_prediction/manuscript.md

 of species interactions and the networks they form [@McCann2007ProBio;
 @Seibold2018NecMul].

+A comprehensive and general approach is required because of the tremendous diversity of species interaction types --- and how difficult they may be to predict. @Haas2019MitBee, for example, show that mites of bumblebee are responding more to host taxonomy than to geographical factors.
+In mutualistic interactions, different categories of species can show different degree of interaction intimacy [@Guimaraes2007IntInt]; recent work by @Hembry2018DoeBio reveals that more intimate interactions are inherently more stable (and could be easier to predict), which nicely complements results by @Trojelsgaard2015GeoVar, namely that partner fidelity among mutualists are responding to life history, geography, and other factors.
+Other types of interaction have proven to be variable in their predictability: obligate parasites of rodents are more deterministic in their interactions than facultative ones [@Poisot2013FacObl], and a substantial fraction of fungal species can engage in opportunistic saprotrophy [@Smith2017GroEvi].
+Facultative interactors are particularly important to predict, because they might represent evolutionary stepping stones towards obligate ones [@Luong2019FacPar].
+Furthermore, the growing realization that interactions are changing drastically in response to almost all aspects of landscape modification [@Edwards2021TroLan; @Magioli2021DefLea;
+@Zhang2021PlaBre] should entice us to incorporate as many external data as possible in the prediction of networks, both extant (imputation) and future (forecasting).

 Methods for predicting interactions between species exist, but can be limited in that they are often built around mechanisms represented at a single organisational scale: position in the trophic niche [@Gravel2013InfFoo;